 Artemis

-This highly portable system ships globally and its small footprint makes it ideal for deployment onboard economical vessels of opportunity, while its modular design and field swappable batteries allow for rapid on-deck turnaround times and the ability to change payloads quickly- resulting in more efficient operations.
+This highly portable system ships globally and its small footprint makes it ideal for deployment onboard economical vessels of opportunity.
+At the same time, its modular design and field-swappable batteries allow for rapid on-deck turnaround times and the ability to change payloads quickly- resulting in more efficient operations.

 Commercial Applications

-The Artemis AUV system delivers quality survey work with high precision navigation and terrain following capabilities and supports a variety of missions including:
+AUVThe Artemis AUV system delivers quality survey work with high-precision navigation and terrain-following capabilities and supports a variety of missions including:

 • Mineral Surveys